Stage 12: File Module

 return NULL;

-As we are mapping the MIME type based on the file extension, a function for finding the file extension is added in xps_utility.
-Add the below given function in utility.c
+As we are mapping the MIME type based on the file extension, a function for finding the file extension is added in xps_utils.h.
+Add the below given function in xps_utils.c

 const char *get_file_ext(const char *file_path) {